ThomasAntalCsipa/ThomasAntalCsipa/README.md

 but if I want to make something bigger I use Godot

 ### To develop
-I love to develop systems and make the core of programs.
+I love to develop systems frames and make the core of programs.

 <img style="width: 100%; height: 2px;" src="Assets/Rainbow_stripp.webp"></img>